ninenines/cowboy/guide/modern_web.md

 by referencing resources.
 Resources can be identified, but also manipulated.
 A resource representation has a media type and information about whether it can be cached and how.
-Hypermedia determines how resources are related and they can be used.
+Hypermedia determines how resources are related and how they can be used.
 REST is also stateless.
 All requests contain the complete information necessary to perform the action.